-Loss ratios were 79.3% and 76.7% for the first quarter of 2006 and 2005, respectively.
-The current quarter loss ratio was higher than the comparable prior-year period primarily due to adverse mortality experience in Korea and to a lesser extent in New Zealand.
+Loss ratios were 75.1% and 84.3% for the third quarter of 2006 and 2005, respectively, and 77.4% and 79.1% for the nine months ended September 30, 2006 and September 30, 2005, respectively.
+The relative decrease in the loss ratio for the third quarter of 2006 was primarily due to adverse mortality in the New Zealand, Hong Kong and Taiwan markets in the third quarter of 2005.
+However, the loss ratio for the nine month period ending September 30, 2006 is relatively consistent with the loss ratio for the comparable period in 2005.
 Loss ratios will fluctuate due to timing of client company reporting, variations in the mixture of business being reinsured and the relative maturity of the business.
 Death claims are reasonably predictable over a period of many years, but are less predictable over shorter periods and are subject to significant fluctuation.